 |Secondary site server||8||16||-|

-1 When the site server and SQL Server are installed on the same computer, the deployment supports the maximum sizing and scale numbers for sites and clients.
-But, this configuration can limit high availability options for System Center Configuration Manager, like using a SQL Server cluster.
-Also, because of the higher I/O requirements that are needed to support both SQL Server and the Configuration Manager site server when you're running both on the same computer, it's a good idea to consider using a configuration with a remote SQL Server machine if you have a larger deployment.
+When you install the site server and SQL Server on the same computer, the deployment supports the maximum sizing and scale numbers for sites and clients.
+This configuration can limit high availability options, like using a SQL Server Always On failover cluster instance.
+If you have a larger environment, because of the higher I/O requirements to support both roles on the same computer, consider using a remote SQL Server.

 Remote site system servers

 The following guidance is for computers that hold a single site system role.
-Plan to make adjustments when you install multiple site system roles on the same computer.
+Plan to adjust when you install multiple site system roles on the same computer.

 |Site system role||CPU (cores)||Memory (GB)||Disk space (GB)|